freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 SecureDrop Workstation
 ----------------------

 The SecureDrop Workstation is a laptop running Qubes OS, with SecureDrop Inbox installed and configured to connect to a specific SecureDrop instance.
-It implements the unique features of Qubes OS to protect Journalists while handling submissions.
+It implements the unique features of Qubes OS to protect Journalists while handling untrusted files submitted by Sources.
 Each Journalist may have their own SecureDrop Workstation, or one may be shared among several Journalists.

 Read more about :doc:`SecureDrop Workstation and Qubes OS</introduction/securedrop_workstation>`.